Back to Wordpress Guide

 3. Watch changes appear in real-time

-4. Click 'Publish' when pleased with the results (or at least when the improvements outweigh the imperfections)
+4. Click 'Publish' when pleased with the results

 Common customization options include: